 Meghan joined Watsi on December 3rd, 2014.
-Eight years ago, Meghan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Meghan's most recent donation traveled 4,200 miles to support Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.
+Nine years ago, Meghan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Meghan's most recent donation traveled 8,300 miles to support Nan, a twenty-nine year old from Burma, to fund life-saving heart surgery.

 Erick lives in a neighborhood on the outskirts of La Paz with his mother and his grandparents, who help take care of him while his mother works in the market.
 He was born with three different holes in and near his heart; as a result, blood leaks through these holes, and his heart cannot deliver enough oxygen to his body.
 Thankfully, our medical care partner, Haiti Cardiac Alliance, has been of great help and has helped Erick and his family receive the right medical attention.
 During his surgery, doctors will close all three holes to ensure oxygen-rich blood circulates throughout his body and he is able to grow into a strong young boy.
 On February 17th, Erick will undergo cardiac surgery at Hospital del Niño Dr. Ovidio Aliaga Uría in Bolivia.
 His family needs financial assistance to cover the $1,500 cost of this life-saving procedure.
 His mother shared, "I almost gave up hope that my son could live, and I am so thankful to everyone who is giving him this chance!"